-- appoints a Designated Safeguarding Lead who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic child protection training - ensures that the DSL role is explicit in the role holder's job description and that safeguarding responsibilities are identified explicitly in the job/role descriptions of every member of staff and volunteer - has a child protection policy and procedures, including a staff code of conduct, that are consistent with WSCB and statutory requirements, reviewed annually and made available publicly on the school's website or by other means - has procedures for dealing with allegations of abuse made against members of staff and volunteers including allegations made against the headteacher and allegations against other children - follows safer recruitment procedures that include statutory checks on the suitability of staff to work with children and disqualification by association regulations - develops an induction strategy that ensures all staff, including the headteacher, and volunteers receive information about the school's safeguarding arrangements, Staff Behaviour Policy (Code of Conduct) and the role of the DSL on induction - develops a training strategy that ensures all staff, including the headteacher, and volunteers receive appropriate and regularly updated safeguarding and child protection training and updates as required (at least annually) to provide them with the relevant skills and knowledge to safeguard children effectively in line with any requirements of WSCB.
-The training strategy will also ensure that the DSL receives refresher training and regular updates as defined under the DSL's duties above. - ensures that all staff, including temporary staff and volunteers, are provided with copies of, or access to, the school's child protection and safeguarding policy and Staff Behaviour Policy (code of conduct) before they start work at the school - appoints a designated teacher to promote the educational achievement of children who are looked after by the Local Authority and ensures that the designated teacher has appropriate training - contributes to inter-agency working and plans - participates in the CAF process and offers to initiate CAFs for pupils/students with additional needs in order to provide a co-ordinated offer of early help - teaches pupils about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum.
+- has a child protection policy and procedures, including a staff code of conduct, that are consistent with local safeguarding partnership and statutory requirements, reviewed annually and made available publicly on the school's website or by other means; - has procedures for dealing with allegations of abuse made against members of staff and volunteers including allegations made against the headteacher and allegations against other children; - follows safer recruitment procedures that include statutory checks on the suitability of staff to work with children and disqualification by association regulations; - develops an induction strategy that ensures all staff, including the headteacher, and volunteers receive information about the school's safeguarding arrangements, Staff Behaviour Policy (Code of Conduct) and the role of the DSL on induction; - develops a training strategy that ensures all staff, including the headteacher, and volunteers receive appropriate and regularly updated safeguarding and child protection training and updates as required (at least annually) to provide them with the relevant skills and knowledge to safeguard children effectively in line with any requirements of the local safeguarding partnership.
+The training strategy will also ensure that the DSL receives refresher training and regular updates as defined under the DSL's duties above; - ensures that all staff, including temporary staff and volunteers, are provided with copies of or access to the school's Child Protection and Safeguarding Policy and Staff Behaviour Policy (Code of Conduct) before they start work at the school; - appoints a designated teacher to promote the educational achievement of children who are looked after by the Local Authority and who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales; and ensures that the designated teacher has appropriate training; - contributes to inter-agency working and plans; - participates in the early help process and offers to initiate Early Help Single Assessments for pupils with additional needs in order to provide a co-ordinated offer of early help; - teaches pupils about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum.